-I. LEGISLATOR'S FINANCIAL DISCLOSURE FORM.
+5 LEGISLATOR'S FINANCIAL DISCLOSURE FORM.

-Every representative, senator, and officer of the House and Senate shall file with the Legislative Ethics Committee a financial interest disclosure form pursuant to RSA 14-B:8 annually no later than the third Friday in January.
+Every representative, senator, and officer of the House and Senate, shall file with the Legislative Ethics Committee a financial interest disclosure form pursuant to RSA 14-B:8 annually no later than the third Friday in January.
 If the legislator's or officer's financial circumstances change, he or she shall file a new financial interest disclosure form prior to participation in any official activity which would have been affected by the change.

-The form shall read substantially as follows:
+The form shall be in substantially the following form:

-FINANCIAL DISCLOSURE FORM

-FOR STATE SENATORS, STATE REPRESENTATIVES AND OFFICERS OF THE GENERAL COURT
+FINANCIAL DISCLOSURE FORM FOR STATE SENATORS, STATE REPRESENTATIVES AND OFFICERS OF THE GENERAL COURT